Manash2712/Ansible/README.md

 The Two Core KeywordsTo make a task asynchronous, you append two specific keywords to the task definition:
 - __async__: The maximum amount of time (in seconds) that Ansible will allow the task to run.
 If the job takes longer than this value, Ansible terminates it.
 - __poll__: How often (in seconds) Ansible checks back with the host to see if the job is finished.

+### Strategy
+A strategy plugin in Ansible controls how tasks are distributed and executed across your host fleet.
+It dictates the pacing, ordering, and coordination of your nodes as they move through a playbook.By default, Ansible processes tasks linearly across all targets, but changing the strategy allows you to change this behavior for optimization or rolling deployments.

+- Basic Playbook Execution: A linear execution strategy where tasks are completed one after another.

+- Default Strategy - Linear: When multiple servers are involved, the default strategy (linear) executes tasks in parallel, waiting for all servers to complete a task before progressing.
+This synchronization ensures all servers are in the same state during installation.

+- Free Strategy: 'free' strategy, lets each server perform its tasks independently, leading to faster completion times since there’s no waiting for other servers.

+- Batch Processing with Serial Option: The 'serial' option, allowing users to control how many servers to process simultaneously.
+This offers flexibility, especially when managing many servers.

+- Ansible Configuration: The Ansible configuration file (Ansible.cfg), sets the maximum number of parallel processes (or forks).
+By default, Ansible allows for five forks, but this can be adjusted to optimize performance based on resources.